-- production of a final report on the results of the investigations and their significance.
+- (b).
+A programme for post-investigation assessment to include: - production of a final report on the results of the investigations and their significance.

-(d).
-Dissemination of the results of the archaeological investigations commensurate with their significance.
+- (c).
+Deposition of the final report with the Greater Manchester Historic Environment Record. - (d).
+Dissemination of the results of the archaeological investigations commensurate with their significance. - (e).

-(e).
 Provision for archive deposition of the report and records of the site investigation.